-An allergy is when your immune system reacts to a foreign substance, called an allergen.
-It could be something you eat, inhale into your lungs, inject into your body or touch.
-This reaction could cause coughing, sneezing, itchy eyes, a runny nose and a scratchy throat.
-In severe cases, it can cause rashes, hives, low blood pressure, breathing trouble, asthma attacks and even death.
+- An allergy is when your immune system reacts to a foreign substance, called an allergen.
+It could be something you eat, inhale into your lungs, inject into your body, or touch.

-- More than 50 million Americans have experienced various types of allergies each year.13
+- More than 50 million people in the U.S. experience various types of allergies each year.1

-- Allergies are the 6th leading cause of chronic illness in the U.S.1
+- Allergies are the sixth leading cause of chronic illness in the U.S.1

-- Allergic conditions are the most common health issues affecting children in the U.S.1 In 2015, 8.2 percent of adults and 8.4 percent of children were diagnosed with hay fever.2
+- Allergic conditions are one of the most common health issues affecting children in the U.S.1

 How Many People Die from Allergies?

-- The most common triggers for anaphylaxis, a life-threatening reaction, are medicines, food and insect stings.3 Medicines cause the most allergy related deaths.3
+- The most common triggers for anaphylaxis are medicines, food, and insect stings.3 Medicines cause the most allergy-related deaths.4

-- African-Americans and the elderly have the deadliest reactions to medicines, food or unknown allergens.5
+- Black people and older adults in the U.S. have the highest rates of death due to allergic reactions to medicines, food, or unknown allergens.4

 What Are the Costs of Allergies?